Epic-legend128/Graph-Algorithms/README.md

 ```

 ### Adjacency Matrix
-  An adjacency matrix is basically a 2D board of size VxV where V is the amount of vertices present in the graph.
+An adjacency matrix is basically a <strong>2D board</strong> of size VxV, where V is the number of vertices present in the graph.
 A number is given to each vertex and the place [i][j] in the board symbolises that there is an edge connecting node i and j.
-In cases where the weight of all edges is constant then a simple 2D boolean board would be enough, however, in cases with varying weights it is necessary to replace booleans with an integer symbolising the weight of the edge, and having some kind of default value to represent an absece of an edge.<br>
+In cases where the weight of all edges is constant then a simple 2D boolean board would be enough, however, in cases with varying weights it is necessary to replace booleans with an integer symbolising the weight of the edge, and having some kind of default value to represent an absence of an edge.
+For instance, in C++ I just used the `limits` library and used `std::numeric_limits<int>::max()` as a default value which holds the maximum integer value of an int.<br>
 As I am using the vector of vertices, I created a function which converts such a structure to an adjacency matrix.
 ```c++
 std::vector<std::vector<int> > get_adjacency_matrix(std::vector<Vertex*> g) {